ad1tya-rajan/site/README.md

-# Aditya Rajan

 ## About Me

 Hello!
 I’m Aditya, a sophomore at UIUC studying Statistics & CS.
 I'm passionate about building intelligent systems, solving complex data problems, and learning about the applications of AI/ML in medicine and biology.

 ## Education
-- B.S.
+B.S.
 Statistics and Computer Science, University of Illinois at Urbana-Champaign (_Expected May 2026_)

 ## Work Experience
 **ML Intern @ Madhya Pradesh State Electronics Development Corp. (_May 2024 - June 2024_)**